MicrosoftDocs/entra-docs/docs/workload-id/workload-identity-federation-config-app-trust-managed-identity.md

 ### [Node.js](#tab/nodejs)

-The example below demonstrates how to connect to an Azure KeyVault, but can be adapted to access any resource protected by Microsoft Entra.
+The following example demonstrates how to connect to an Azure Key Vault, but can be adapted to access any resource protected by Microsoft Entra.
 The samples are valid in both cases where the resource tenant is in the same tenant as the app registration and the Managed identity or a different tenant.

 ### Azure Identity library for Node.js